 Most of us don’t eat well because we’re broke.
 The nutrients aren’t available in our food easily because of industrial agriculture and our shit soils.
 We get no nutritional education and this stuff is a TOTAL minefield.
 I’ve taken the wrong supplements at the wrong times with the wrong things and basically made taking them pointless.
 Everyone is trying to sell you stuff and it feels like you need a degree in nutrition to make sense of it all.
 It’s a learning process, and a year in I feel like I can actually notice in myself when I’m deficient in things or what I need.
 So hope is not lost and hopefully, we can organise more community education initiatives in this stuff, like this Nutrition Day School my coop is running at the end of the month (see I’m selling you something!).

-So there is this whole incredible field now exploring how our guts affect our mental health.
+So there is this whole incredible field now exploring how our guts affect our psycho-emotional health.
 An article in the Scientific American(4) (Sorry there are a couple of grim references to animal testing in it) summarises where we’re at in understanding these connections:

 “Scientists are increasingly convinced that the vast assemblage of microfauna in our intestines may have a major impact on our state of mind.
 The gut-brain axis seems to be bidirectional—the brain acts on gastrointestinal and immune functions that help to shape the gut’s microbial makeup, and gut microbes make neuroactive compounds, including neurotransmitters and metabolites that also act on the brain.
 These interactions could occur in various ways: microbial compounds communicate via the vagus nerve, which connects the brain and the digestive tract, and microbially derived metabolites interact with the immune system, which maintains its own communication with the brain.”